Jamal8548/MemeGenerator/README.md

 #RESOURCES
 Images collected by Img Flip API

- I finish the course from the channel freecodecamp on youtube and i learn a lot of concepts which are implementing in ReactJs and this project allowed the practice of the Forms Elements as controlled components by React, and handling API calls.
+ I finish the course from the channel freecodecamp on youtube and i learn main concepts which are implementing in ReactJs and this project allowed the practice of the Forms Elements as controlled components by React, and handling API calls.

 Objective:
 Create a webpage that will accept user inputs in text format, and when user submits inputs, webpage will load a random image meme to the page fromm the API.